TheVoidOfGit/BLM-Project/README.md

 This project was created as a project with the theme "Black Lives Matter".
 Made in the 7th grade "Web Design" class.
 No changes to the code have been made, everything here is in the same condition as the one submitted for class.

+To view website, open "BLM Final.html" in any web browser.
+Website is HTML (Local) Based.